๐Ÿ–‹๏ธ Dataset - Annotation tool

 You can abort the drawing of a Shape while doing it using the Esc key.

-When the Shape is created, a new line is added to the Shape list on the right side of the Annotation tool, and you can visualize the Shape and its Label on the Asset.
+When the Shape is created, a new line is added to the Shapes list on the right side of the Annotation tool, and you can visualize the Shape and its Label on the Asset.

 Visualize a `Shape`